Douglas College > Student Services > Financial > Financial Aid > Awards > General awards

-R. Howard Webster Foundation STEP UP Award of Distinction
+R. Howard Webster Foundation STEP UP Award

 The Student Teams Exploring Pervasive Urban Problems (STEP UP) project, offered through various courses at Douglas College, allows students to get a hands-on, real-world experience.
 Through STEP UP, students practice teamwork skills and apply the knowledge they have gained in the classroom to explore the unique challenges of urban environments.
 Students learn to think deeply and critically about the societal challenges facing modern cities.
 From homelessness to traffic congestion, waste management to crime prevention, students are given the opportunity to go beyond the textbooks and to become immersed in a pervasive urban problem, working together to make recommendations for improvement.
-Through the generosity of the R. Howard Webster Foundation this award of distinction was created to support students engaged in STEP UP courses.
+Through the generosity of the R. Howard Webster Foundation this award was created to support students engaged in STEP UP courses.
 For more information: http://www.douglascollege.ca/programs-courses/faculties/humanities-social-sciences/step-up-project

 Virginia Chisholm Memorial Award